Oxygen Absorbers for Dehydrated Food:

 • Environmentally friendly - Oxygen absorbers reduce food waste by keeping home-preserved foods fresh for longer periods.

-Linda recently posted on our Facebook page with this question:
+Linda posted this question on our Facebook page:

 "Hi, I am dehydrating items for a backpacking trip.
 I have some rice with Alfredo sauce going and was wondering how you know when things are dehydrated enough.
 I don't want to make anyone sick with my food."